LHC orders Punjab govt to resolve 71-year-old case in a week

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Father of Dr Nazeefa Usman had submitted a claim of 310 kanals that was not provided to him.
+Father of Dr Nazeefa Usman had submitted claim of 310 kanals; that was not provided to him.
 The government lawyer told the court that a summary has been sent in this connection.
-The court asked on the occasion why the Public Safety Commission was not established in 45 days.
-The chief justice remarked that 71 years have passed and she was not provided justice; it was a failure of the system.
+Court asked on the occasion, why Public Safety Commission was not established in 45 days.
+The chief justice remarked that 71 years have passed and she was not provided justice, it was a failure of system.

-Father of Dr Nazeefa Usman had submitted a claim of 310 kanals that was not provided to him.
+Father of Dr Nazeefa Usman had submitted claim of 310 kanals; that was not provided to him.
 The government lawyer told the court that a summary has been sent in this connection.
-The court asked on the occasion why the Public Safety Commission was not established in 45 days.
-The chief justice remarked that 71 years have passed and she was not provided justice; it was a failure of the system.
+Court asked on the occasion, why Public Safety Commission was not established in 45 days.
+The chief justice remarked that 71 years have passed and she was not provided justice, it was a failure of system.

 Comments